 - “Code always needs comments”.
 Code comments can get outdated, and ambiguous and are often an excuse to write mediocre code.
 Comments are not evil per se but should be used as an exception and not as a general rule.
 Aim for self-documenting code, especially in high-level languages.

 - “Making queries in production databases is normal”.
 Querying the production database shouldn’t be a thing.
 Direct access to databases can hinder their performance (with bad queries), make you lose data, or bypass your business domain rules, besides the fear involved.
 The correct approach is to create proper tools to fulfill those data access needs (e.g. logs, scripts, APIs, GUIs, CLIs).

 - “A developer needs a CS degree”.
 Not necessarily.
 I’ve seen amazing developers without a CS degree.
-Surely, CS concepts are fundamental, but that doesn’t mean you can’t learn them along the way with some passion and persistence.
-That passion will influence your daily attitude, the willingness to learn, help others, etc.
+Surely, CS concepts are fundamental, but that doesn’t mean you can’t learn them along the way with passion and persistence.
+That passion will influence your daily attitude, your willingness to learn, help others, etc.

 - “A good developer masters the terminal and vi”.
 This is just masked gatekeeping.
 Nano, Vim, Emacs, IntelliJ, terminal, GUIs,… are just tools; not ways of life.
 Use whatever makes you happy and productive and don’t bully others.